Chia-Network/drplotter/README.md

 ## Checking it's all running smoothly

 The easiest way to check all your drplots are being farmed, is to join a pool and set the difficulty of your pool plots to the lowest setting you can (e.g. to 1).
-Drplots incur *no performance penalty* for very low difficulty settings, and this helps you monitor you are getting all the expected pool points.
+Drplots incur *no performance penalty* even for very low difficulty settings, and this helps you monitor you are getting all the expected pool points.